Installing OpenMediaVault to a Raspberry Pi

 For this section, we are assuming that you are using the lite version of Raspberry Pi OS as your operating system.
 However, this should function fine on any Debian based operating system.

-1. Before we install OpenMediaVault, let’s update the existing packages by running the following command.
+1. Before we install OpenMediaVault, let’s update the existing packages by running the following two commands.

 sudo apt update